7 Signs of a Healthy Staff Culture

 4. An Environment of Collaboration and Engagement

-There’s no replacement for being physically present when building collaborative relationships.
+There’s no replacement for being physically present when building collaboration in the workplace.
 So if collaboration is important within your organization, consider an in-house team.

 It can be easy to get stuck in a departmental bubble.
-So think of ways you can encourage staff to work with members of other teams.
-They'll get insight into the value of others' roles and likely develop a stronger team mentality.
+Think of ways you can encourage staff to work with members of other teams.
+They'll get insight into the value of others' roles, likely growing bonds and respect.

 5. An Environment of High Trust and High Expectation